apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **kafka.bootstrap.servers**         --           List of brokers in the Kafka cluster used by the source kafka.consumer.group.id             flume        Unique identified of consumer group.
 Setting the same id in multiple sources or agents
-                                                 indicates that they are part of the same consumer group **kafka.topics**                    --           Comma-separated list of topics the kafka consumer will read messages from.
+                                                 indicates that they are part of the same consumer group **kafka.topics**                    --           Comma-separated list of topics the Kafka consumer will read messages from.
 **kafka.topics.regex**              --           Regex that defines set of topics the source is subscribed on.
 This property has higher priority
                                                  than ``kafka.topics`` and overrides ``kafka.topics`` if exists. batchSize                           1000         Maximum number of messages written to Channel in one batch